Weight Loss Calculator

 Choose your favorite activity: Select your favorite sport or activity from various options.
 Tell us how much time you want to spend on that activity per session or how many sessions per week you are planning to do.
 We will tell you in how many weeks you can achieve your target weight.

 Let us suggest you something: If you are not sure about how to plan your regime, let us do it for you.
 Tell us how much time you have for sports, and enter the exercise time per session and sessions per week in the respective fields.
 We will suggest a range of activities that you can choose from to achieve your weight loss goal.

 Follow through: Now follow through with your weight loss regime and get a healthier version of yourself in weeks. 👍

 Remember, every activity has a different metabolic equivalent of task (MET).
 MET is a measure of how much energy we burn during a specific activity than sitting quietly.
-So, if you choose an activity with a higher MET, you will lose weight at a faster pace.
+So, if you choose an , you will lose weight at a faster pace.

 The Science of weight loss